George B. Vashon, Educator, Writer, and Abolitionist: An Autobiographical Letter

 Returning home in 1850, he settled first at Syracuse, N.Y., where he practised law for three years; and then went to McGrawville, having been appointed Professor of Ancient Languages and Belles Lettres at N.Y.
 Central College in that village.
 His connection with this institution closing in November, 1857, he returned to Pittsburgh, and took charge of the Colored Public Schools of that city.
 He resigned this charge in 1863, upon being appointed Principal of Avery College in Allegheny City.
 In 1867, he came on to Washington, D.C., where he has been engaged, first, as an assistant to the Solicitor's Office of the Freedmen's Bureau, then as a clerk in the Statistical Bureau of the Treasury Department, and lastly, as Assistant Editor of the New Era.
 During his residence in Washington, he has been admitted to practice as an attorney and counselor both in the Supreme Court of the United States and in that of the District of Columbia.

 Although Mr. Vashon has never appeared in book form as an author, he has written considerably both in prose and verse.
 Vincent Oge, his longest poem, founded upon an incident in Haytian history, was published in a work entitled The Autographs for Freedom, about 1854; and quite a number of his fugitive pieces, including translations from the French and German, have been given to the world through different magazines and newspapers.
-His prose efforts, published in the same manner, have consisted principally of reviews and essays upon scientific and literary subjects,
+His prose efforts, published in the same manner, have consisted principally of reviews and essays upon scientific and literary subjects.

-Read the entire article
+Read the original article

 This article covers the following people: